Alcohol (C2H5OH) – Friend or Foe

 Following discharge, I returned home my children scattered to friends homes for safety and my wife did not want me in the house.
 I spent 6 months sleeping on the floor in friends’ homes in different parts of the country.
 Eventually, I was allowed back into the home and the really hard work of change and making amends began.
 I recognised that alcohol was but the symptom of a deeper underlying flawed and damaged personality.
 So whilst I now understood the ’12 Steps of Alcoholics Anonymous’, I needed to continue therapy with a psychotherapist over some years to enable me to understand my childhood and to find peace within myself.
 I also attended meetings of Adult Children of Alcoholics to appreciate that my parents were also victims of the disease of alcoholism just as much as I was.

 I had to learn that being a dentist was but the means of providing for my family: it was not an instrument with which to massage my ego!
 I had to learn humility!

 Today, I have a loving relationship with my wife (we did not divorce and are now over 50 years married!) and with all of my children except with my son, whom I have not seen for 15 years.
-I acknowledge the part I played in the woundedness from which he suffers from his childhood and continue to make suggestions to him to meet with me.
+I acknowledge the part I played in the woundedness from which he suffers from his childhood.
 I live in the hope that, one day, our relationship will re-connect but that will only happen when my son becomes willing to meet me.
-Although it hurts, I’m sure it does not hurt as much as the hurt I inflicted on him, my wife and sisters.
+Although it hurts, I’m sure it does not hurt as much as the hurt I inflicted on him, , his sisters and my wife!